moxystudio/react-native-with-moxy/docusaurus/docs/welcome/instructions/app-icon.md

 ![XCode AppIcon](/img/xcode-app-icon.png)

 Now you should be able to drag and drop each asset to its correct location.

+> ❗️ When the drag and drop approach is used, XCode will change a file's name if it's already being used for another purpose.
+> Be sure to manually rename it to its original name on `Contents.json`.

 |                               Before                                |                                          After                                          |
 | :-----------------------------------------------------------------: | :-------------------------------------------------------------------------------------: |